Madhur Temple: Overview

-This is one of the Ganapathi temples of six Ganapathi temples of ancients Tulunadu, the other five are Sharavu Mahaganapathy in Mangalore, Mahaganapathy in Anegudde (Kumbashi), Siddi Vinayaka in Hattiangadi (Kundapura), Dwibhuja Ganapathy in Idagunji, and Ganapati at Gokarna.
+This is one of the six Ganapathi temples of ancient Tulunadu.
+The other five are Sharavu Mahaganapathy in Mangalore, Mahaganapathy in Anegudde (Kumbashi), Siddi Vinayaka in Hattiangadi (Kundapura), Dwibhuja Ganapathy in Idagunji, and Ganapati at Gokarna.

 Devotees from all over throng during the various festivals that happen here.
 Currently, the temple is managed by the government.
 The temple also offers Veda classes to young vatus during summer vacation which also includes the basics of Sanskrit.
 The accommodation and food for the vatus are arranged by the temple authorities.

+Architecture

+The temple architecture is of 3-tiered gajaprishta type resembling the back of an elephant.
+The lower layer walls feature intricate wooden carvings of Ganesha in different poses.
+One can also find beautiful wooden carvings depicting scenes from the Ramayana.
+The vast spacious gopurams give a good ambiance for the devotees to relax and enjoy the Ganapathi`s presence.

 Prayers and offerings made

 Devotees usually offer prayers to Mahaganapathi in the form of "Udayastamana".
 "Appa", Madhur's famous prasad, is a very tasty preparation.
 This is prepared daily and anyone offering prayers can avail these at the counters.
 Among the special poojas that are performed, "Sahasrappa" (Thousand appas) is very prominent.
 It consists of making an offering of thousand appas and then the devotees get to take home all these (and eat them with full relish).
 Another very special pooja that happens is Moodappam Seva which involves covering the Mahaganapathi statue with Appam.
 This is usually done on a community scale.
 Ganesh Chaturthi and Madhur Bedi are the occasions when the temple is at its busiest.
 The temple usually carries out special poojas on all the major festivals.